walterfreeman/ast101/final-projects.md

 ### Public policy / government

 * Suppose you can pass any laws you like regarding climate change.
-The year is 2020; you can assume anything you like regarding events from 2016 to 2020.
 What laws do you pass?
 What values inspire you to pass those laws?
 What facts motivate them?
-(You may write this from the perspective of the United States or another country with which you are familiar.
-If you are writing about the United States, you may assume anything you like regarding the outcomes of the 2018 and 2020 elections; assume you are the president and that Congress is on your side.)
+(You may write this from the perspective of the United States or another country with which you are familiar.)
+If you are writing about the United States, discuss the political and economic implications of the laws you propose, and the likely support that they would get from major factions in the US Congress.

 ### Education